 Authentication plays a significant role in email deliverability.
 Unauthenticated emails will not be accepted by most major email providers, such as Gmail.
 Ensuring emails are authenticated is especially important.
 There are several factors that impact authentication, and if senders cannot send emails—especially those who previously were able to successfully send—then determining authentication status is paramount.

 First and foremost, authentication requires the sender to have SPF and DKIM set up.
 SharpSpring is a firm believer in this.
-As of February 2018, all SharpSpring accounts that have not set up DKIM are set as suspended from sending emails until DKIM is set up and configured.
+As of February 2018, all SharpSpring accounts that have not set up DKIM are set as limited from sending emails until DKIM is set up and configured.
 DKIM, as email authentication, broadcast to recipient Mail Transfer Agents (MTAs) that SharpSpring is permitted to send your mail, and to also aid deliverability.

 Even if emails are authenticated, IP addresses or pools may be impacted by poor reputation.
 Shared IP pools are especially at risk, as one sender can make things difficult for all others sending from the pool.
 If reputations are poor enough, entire IP pools or domains may be blocked from sending emails.
 It is imperative that senders maintain good email reputation.